Income poverty & grantsIncome poverty & grants

 It is not possible to calculate a take-up rate for the FCG as there is no accurate record of how many children are eligible for placement in foster care because they are abused or neglected and in need of care and protection.
 Until the Children’s Amendment Act was put into effect in December 2023, the majority of orphans in the care of relatives were legally eligible to be placed in foster care and receive the CSG,8 but only a small portion of these children were accessing it.
 The declining FCG numbers over the past decade are therefore regressive.

-Since the introduction of the CSG Top-Up in June 2022, the regression has been partially mitigated with 65 000 orphans who could not access the FCG being able to access the CSG Top-Up.
-More attention needs to be paid to promoting awareness about the availability of the CSG Top-Up amongst the public and government personnel at SASSA, DSD, and the Children’s Court.
+The introduction of the CSG Top-Up in June 2022 has helped reverse this trend with 67,000 orphans accessing the CSG Top-Up by March 2024.
+More attention needs to be paid to promoting awareness about the availability of the CSG Top-Up among the public and government personnel at SASSA, the Department of Social Development, and the Children’s Court.

 1 Meintjes H, Budlender D, Giese S & Johnson L (2003) Children 'in Need of Care' or in Need of Cash?
 Questioning Social Security Provisions for Orphans in the Context of the South African AIDS Pandemic.
 Joint working paper of the Children's Institute & the Centre for Actuarial Research, UCT.